dansanderson/picotool/README.md

 When picotool parses Lua code, it separates out comments, newlines, and spaces, as well as proper Lua tokens.
 The Lua tokens appear with an ascending number, illustrating how picotool counts the tokens.
 Non-token elements appear with similar angle brackets but no number.
 Newlines are rendered as is, without brackets, to make them easy to read.

 **Note:** picotool does not currently count tokens the same way Pico-8 does.
-One purpose of this tool is to help troubleshoot and fix this discrepancy.
+One purpose of `listtokens` is to help troubleshoot and fix this discrepancy.
 See "Known issues."

 ### p8tool printast